OREBA: A Dataset for Objectively Recognizing Eating Behaviour and Associated Intake: The OREBA dataset

 \subsubsection{Inertial Measurement Unit}

 Raw accelerometer data is measured in $g$, while gyroscope data is measured in $deg/s$.
 The OREBA dataset includes (i) raw sensor data without any processing for left and right hand (e.g., \code{<id>\_inertial\_raw.csv}), and (ii) processed sensor data for dominant and non-dominant eating hand (e.g., \code{<id>\_inertial\_processed.csv}).
+Raw data is included since a recent study on OREBA indicates that data preprocessing only marginally improves results when combined with deep learning \cite{heydarian2020deep}.
 Processed data is generated from the raw data according to the following steps:

 \textit{1: Removal of gravity effect.} The raw accelerometer reading is subject to acceleration from participants' wrist movements as well as the earth's gravitational field.
 We remove this gravity effect by estimating sensor orientation using sensor fusion with Madgwick's filter \cite{madgwick2010efficient}, rotation of the acceleration vector with the resulting quaternion, and deduction of the gravity vector (see \cite{kyritsis2017food} for a similar approach).